Drxwlz/hive-cs-code-copier/README.md

-# hive-cs-code-copier
+Bedrock Edition Hive CS Code Copier
-A python script that allows you to instantly copy Hive BE Custom Server Code over to your stream!
+A python script that allows you to instantly copy Minecraft Bedrock Edition Hive Network Custom Server Code over to your stream!